Clean up quote intake, renewal follow-up, and service requests before they get buried

 Quote request to assigned next step

-Collect intake details once, log the request in the right place, assign ownership, and trigger the first follow-up automatically.
+Collect intake details once, log the request in the right place, assign ownership, flag missing information, and prompt the first follow-up.

 Renewal sequence with reminders built in

-Set up renewal workflows so reminders, client nudges, and internal status checks happen on time without the team rebuilding the process every cycle.
+Set up renewal workflows so reminders, client nudges, and team status checks are queued on time without the team rebuilding the process every cycle.

 Servicing request to tracked workflow